-$$\overline{F}(x) := P\{\underline{x} > x\} = 1 - F(x) \tag{2.3}$$ is known as, tail function (or survival function, survivor function) and represents exceedance probability.
+$$\overline{F}(x) \coloneqq P\{\underline{x} > x\} = 1 - F(x) \tag{2.3}$$ i.e., the complement of F(x) from 1, is called here the distribution function complement.
+It is also known as tail function, survival function, or survivor function, and represents exceedance probability.

 The distribution function is always continuous on the right; however, if the basic set Ω is finite or countable, F(x) is discontinuous on the left at all points x_i that correspond to outcomes ω_i , and it is constant between them (staircase-like).
-Such stochastic variable is called discrete.
+Such a stochastic variable is called discrete.
 If F(x) is a continuous function, then the stochastic variable is called continuous.
 A mixed case is also common; in this the distribution function has some discontinuities on the left, but is not staircase-like.
+These are better explained in Digression 2.C.